PowerShell/ProjectMercury/docs/CONTRIBUTING.md

 # Contributing to AISH

 Thank you for your interest in contributing to AISH!
-We are currently not accepting pull requests, but we highly value your contributions in other forms, particularly in tracking bugs and suggesting enhancements.
+We aren't currently accepting pull requests, but we highly value your contributions in other forms.

 ## Reporting Issues